JuliansCastro/mmWave_5G_characterization/README.md

 # 5G path loss characterization at 60GHz

-5G path loss characterization using SIVERS Semiconductors EVK 6002 transceivers and USRP B200mini (60 GHz) for outdoor environments.
+5G path loss characterization using SIVERS Semiconductors EVK 6002 transceivers (60 GHz) and USRP B200 and B200mini for outdoor environments.
 Realized in the context of the course "Wireless Communications" at the Universidad Nacional de Colombia (UNAL) - Bogotá DC.
 Data are taken in the greenhouses of the university campus.

 Develop by: